ShuaiC-CYLab/iPSC-derived-astrocytes_scRNASeq/README.md

 # iPSC-derived-astrocytes_scRNASeq
-Code used for general QC and data visualization of iPSCs-derived astrocytes scRNAseq at different stages of differentiation
+Code used for general QC and data visualization of iPSC-derived astrocytes scRNAseq at different stages of differentiation